-St. Thomas Energy Inc. TARIFF OF RATES AND CHARGES Effective and Implementation Date May 1, 2012 microFIT GENERATOR SERVICE CLASSIFICATION
+St. Thomas Energy Inc. TARIFF OF RATES AND CHARGES Effective and Implementation Date May 1, 2012

 This schedule supersedes and replaces all previously approved schedules of Rates, Charges and Loss Factors

 This classification applies to an electricity generation facility contracted under the Ontario Power Authority's microFIT program and connected to the distributor's distribution system.
 Further servicing details are available in the distributor's Conditions of Service.